abcnorio/aas-mult/Readme.md

-# (S)VHS simulation on a large number of images/ videos
+# (S)VHS simulation on a large number of images/ videos using ntsc-rs

 ## TOC